Skip to main content

 Finish with grated cheddar, bacon bits, and thinly sliced green onions scattered over the top.

 If you’re wondering whether you can bake or air fry these mashed potato spring rolls, the short answer is yes — but with a few notes.
-Baking will give you a slightly softer, less crispy exterior than frying, so make sure to brush the rolls lightly with oil and bake at a high temperature, around 400°F, until golden.
+Baking will give you a slightly softer and less crispy exterior compared to deep frying, so make sure to brush the rolls lightly with oil and bake at a high temperature, around 400°F, until golden brown.

 Air frying is another option and can get you closer to that classic crispiness, but you’ll want to check the rolls halfway through to make sure they’re not drying out.
 If they are drying out, coat generously with oil and keep frying.